769057845/minmin/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        After four years of rigorous study in geographical science during my B.S., three years of strict scientific research and lab training in environmental science and hydrology during my M.S., I am pursuing my studies toward a Ph.D. in 2025 Fall in the United States.
+        After four years of rigorous study in geographical science during my B.S., three years of strict scientific research and lab training in environmental science and hydrology during my M.S., I am pursuing my studies toward a PhD program to contribute to addressing global environmental challenges.
+It is this love of science and concern for environmental issues that has allowed me to continue to move forward on her academic path.
       # Contact (add or remove contact options as necessary)
       email: yangzm@mail.bnu.edu.cn
       phone: +86-18813185182